d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 * MXNet's `ndarray` is an extension to NumPy's `ndarray` with a few key advantages that make the former indispensable for deep learning.
 * MXNet's `ndarray` provides a variety of functionalities such as basic mathematics operations, broadcasting, indexing, slicing, memory saving, and conversion to other Python objects.
+* Like many other extension packages in the vast ecosystem of Python, `pandas` can work together with `ndarray`.
+* Imputation and deletion can be used to handle missing data.

 ## Exercises

 1. Run the code in this section.
 Change the conditional statement `x == y` in this section to `x < y` or `x > y`, and then see what kind of `ndarray` you can get.
 1. Replace the two `ndarray`s that operate by element in the broadcasting mechanism with other shapes, e.g., three dimensional tensors.
 Is the result the same as expected?
+1. Create a raw dataset with more rows and columns.
+Delete the column with the most missing values, then convert the preprocessed dataset to the `ndarray` format.

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2316)